 Analysts agree that we are approaching a conversational commerce revolution, which means NLU will prove to provide a competitive advantage.
 Microphone icons have appeared on eCommerce websites over the past few years, but these tools cannot really help unless the search has real NLU capabilities.

-While speaking is something people do without thinking much, or sometimes at all, natural language is actually highly complex and can be broken down into many features.
+While speaking is something people do without thinking much, or sometimes at all, natural language search is actually highly complex and can be broken down into many features.
 There are five features in particular that need to be taken into account for NLU to really work in eCommerce.

 (1) Natural Languages Are Creative